X

 In 6th grade, students build community and grow as independent, self-directed learners.
 We see 6th grade as a crucial juncture for young people, and the 6th grade program is distinct from all others grades at Burke.

-For many students, 6th grade is the first time that they are moving among different rooms and teachers for each subject.
-The Burke program helps them navigate that important transition – and maintain their innate curiosity and excitement about learning through the whole of Middle School.
+For many students, 6th grade is the first time that they are moving among different classrooms.
+Burke's program helps them navigate that key transition, tackle long-term projects, and become responsible for their learning – while maintaining an innate curiosity and creativity through the whole of middle school.

 Curriculum Overview